postmanlabs/labs-docs/_posts/01_postman/09_monitors/2018-02-01-monitors_history.md

 * Click the **Shared** button to see monitors for your shared collections or click the **Private** button to see monitors for your private collections.

-Note: All shared monitors are visible to team members, and shared monitors always inherit the permission of the shared collection.
+**Note**: All shared monitors are visible to team members, and shared monitors always inherit the permissions of the shared collection.

 [![monitors-shared](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitorHistory-monitorsWebPage.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/monitorHistory-monitorsWebPage.png)